MGTheTrain/python-machine-learning-starter/README.md

 ## Summary

-python-ml-training-starter is a comprehensive template designed to kickstart your machine learning training projects in Python
+Template designed to kickstart your machine learning training projects in Python

 ## Getting Started